CanInBad/BDCC_wiki/New-floors.md

    * Credits
      * How much credit do player get once looting
    * Every X Days
-     * When does the loot get refills.
+     * When do the loots get refills.
 If not specified, it will never get refilled.

 It is recommended that you do not use Lootable properties, using events will give you more flexibility.

-# Making a floor
+# Making A Floor

-## Root floor
+## Root Floor

 First step is to create a new scene file.
 It can be in the folder we discuss in [Floors Basics](#floors-basics) but this guide will follow registering the floor with module.
 (if you don't know anything about module, you can learn [about it here](What-are-modules.md))